boochow/pico_test_projects/vga-test4/README.md

 # VGA Multiple plane test

-A box drawn on the front plane is moving around lines drawn on the background plane.
+A box drawn on the front plane is moving over the lines drawn on the background plane.

 To build:
 ```